 When an officer reviewing your application requests further documentation, you can expect considerable delays on your application.
-Submitting a strong case up front that satisfies the officer is your best bet to a speedy and successful outcome.
+Submitting a strong case upfront that satisfies the officer is your best bet for a speedy and successful outcome.

 Some documents required with a Live-in Caregiver Program work permit application are: